Magnetic Hex Board Printing Guides

 Printing Guide for the Magnetic Pawn

-The file for the Magnetic Pawn can be found in the Singularity Games Patron Drive -> Singularity Boards -> Magnetic Hex Board -> Magnetic Pawn folder.
+The files for the Magnetic Pawn can be found in the Singularity Games Patron Drive -> Singularity Boards -> Magnetic Hex Board -> Magnetic Hex Board V2-> Magnetic Pawn folder.

-I printed the files with a Creality Ender 3 using a 0.4 mm nozzle and a 0.2 mm layer height.
-I used no supports or build plate adhesion.
+I've printed the files in PLA with a Bambu Labs X1C using a 0.4 mm nozzle and a 0.2 mm layer height.

 Printing Guide for the Magnetic Stones